 6th of the month.
 Although I am later this year I have now planted out the purple sprouting; because the ground is so dry it was very necessary to dig a large hole a good spade depth adding 2 watering cans full of water, allowing to drain before setting the plants deeply then another full can of water before mulching well.
 This should encourage the roots to go down and chase the moisture.
 I am now starting to lift main crop potatoes Desiree.

-Despite most of us struggling to find sufficient crops to enter the Annual Flower Show was a great success a again this year with many new comers exhibiting. for more photos click here.
+Despite most of us struggling to find sufficient crops to enter the Annual Flower Show was a great success a again this year with many new comers exhibiting.
+For more photos click here.

 Very unusual squash.
 The seed was brought back from South Africa.
 Very hard skin which needs a saw to cut through it but I am told the flesh is delicious roasted.